rickballard/CoCiviumBackUp/staging/_imported/Civium/codex/Codex_Semantic_Field.md

 ## III.
 Interoperability as Moral Imperative

-In Civium, clarity is not stylistic—it is ethical.
+In CoCivium, clarity is not stylistic—it is ethical.

 We are accountable to the minds who interpret us.